 Visual Electrophysiology - Detailed information on retinal function is obtained through the use of computer assisted amplification and analysis of the electrical waves produced by the eyes.
 Full field electroretinography (ERG) tests the function of the rods and cones in the retina in such conditions as retinitis pigmentosa, other retinal dystrophies, and certain circulatory disorders of the retina.
 Electrooculography (EOG) measures the function of the retinal pigment epithelium and is useful in classifying certain dystrophies and other disorders of the retina.

-Medical and Laser Treatment - Certain diseases of the retina and vitreous can be treated with medications, either in eye drop form, pills, or injections into the eye.
-Laser retinal surgery is sometimes needed to treat conditions such as diabetic retinopathy, age-related macular degeneration, retinal tears, retinal vein occlusions, and other conditions.
+Laser Surgery -Laser retinal surgery is sometimes needed to treat conditions such as diabetic retinopathy, age-related macular degeneration, retinal tears, retinal vein occlusions, and other conditions.
 Such treatments are performed in the office.

 Surgery - Operating room surgical procedures are done on an outpatient basis at local facilities.
 Scleral buckling surgery for the repair of retinal detachment and posterior vitrectomy surgery for advanced diabetic retinopathy, retinal detachment, macular holes, epiretinal macular membranes, and a host of other conditions are commonly performed.
 Certain procedures, such as injections of medications for macular degeneration or edema and pneumatic retinopexy for repair of retinal detachment, can be performed in the office.

 Most surgeries are performed at The Surgery Center, the area's first, most experienced, and only physician-controlled multi-specialty ambulatory surgery center.
-At times, surgeries are performed at local area hospital operating rooms.
+At times, surgeries are performed at local area hospitals.

 Vitrectomy surgery is a microsurgical technique that is used to treat a variety of retinal diseases.
 In this operation, three small needle-sized incisions are made through the eye wall allowing the removal of the vitreous gel that fills the majority of the eye.
 This allows for clearing of blood, the removal of scar tissue, and the repair of detachment.
 Laser treatment may be applied, and in some cases, a gas or silicone oil bubble may be left in the eye to hold your retina in place while it heals.
 Should a gas bubble be used, you cannot fly in an airplane or undergo anesthesia utilizing nitrous oxide gas until the bubble evaporates in 3 to 8 weeks.
 In addition, you may need to position your head appropriately (sometimes directly face down) to allow for proper healing.
 More than one operation are sometimes needed.